dwp/dataworks-open-source-policy/general_good_practice.md

 `git config --global --list`

-Note that, in the output of the above command `user.email` should be one of the email addresses that is assigned to your github user.
-If this is not the case, then your signed commits will not be verified.
-To resolve the problem either update `user.email` to match the email address of your github user account, or add the relevant email address from `user.email`to your github user account.
+Note that, in the output of the above command `user.email` should be one of the email addresses that is assigned to your github user account.
+If not, you should either update `user.email` to match the email address of your github user account, or add the relevant email address from `user.email`to your github user account.

 You can upload the PGP Public Key to github, following the guidance at https://help.github.com/en/github/authenticating-to-github/adding-a-new-gpg-key-to-your-github-account.
 The following command will export the PGP Public Key in a format which can be pasted into github using the linked guidance: